msyamkumar/cs220-f20-projects/p13/README.md

 <h2>Corrections/Clarifications </h2>

 * December 1st: correct the expected output of q2, and correct the description of q13.
+* December 4th: clarification of q19: **Hardcoding the range of values is acceptable for this question.**

 **Find any issues?** Report to us: